c3systems/c3-website/README.md

 ## License

-Images and content are copyright C3 Labs.
+Images and content are copyright OpenNetSys.
 Everything else is MIT licensed.